Best Hotels in Berlin

 • Hotel AMANO Grand Central – modern, affordable luxury.

 These qualify as cheap hotels in Berlin but still handle basics right.
+Among them, some travelers rate Hotel AMANO Grand Central as a best budget hotel in Berlin for location-value balance.
 For tighter budgets, akbartravels.com lists hostel-style options with private bathrooms, a rare perk.

 Berlin Hotels by Star Rating